What's the difference?

 What About the Backing Board?

-The backing board sits behind your work and mat boards, and is therefore hidden from view and can only be seen if your frame is removed from the wall and you look behind it.
+The backing board sits behind your work and mat boards and is therefore hidden from view and can only be seen if your frame is removed from the wall and you look behind it.
 The backing board is purely functional but servers a very important purpose so selection of the right backing board is critical.
+Learn more about picture frame backing boards.